 The Riverdale Community Coalition is a grassroots coalition formed in January 2013.
 Our goal is the preservation of our neighborhood in character, context and scale.
-We originally formed in response to a proposed development by the Hebrew Home.
-We continue to oppose this expansion plan on PalisadeAvenue as this proposal fails to conform to the existing zoning and does not support the goals of the community’s, long-term land use plan, CD 8 2000: A River to Reservoir Preservation Strategy.
-The area which would be affected is a neighborhood of predominantly single family homes, situated within the Special Natural Area District.
+We originally formed in response to the proposed Continuing Care Retirement Community (CCRC) which will be known as "Rivers Edge" due to it not being compatible to the existing R1 single-family residential zoning and not supporting the goals of the community’s, long-term land use plan, CD 8 2000: A River to Reservoir Preservation Strategy.
+RiverSpring Health (the CCRC) would be situated in the heart of the Special Natural area District.

 Councilman elect Andrew Cohen spoke in support of these valuable guidelines and shared concerns regarding the Hebrew Homes development at a neighborhood meeting in 2013.

 See a plan of your neighborhood by clicking the 3D map© OpenStreetMapdata, available under the Open Database License